qNoise: A generator of non-Gaussian colored noise: Generator <class> Description

-The noise generator \cite{qNoise} is implemented in \texttt{c++} as class, depending on standard libraries only.
+The noise generator \cite{qNoise} is implemented in \texttt{C++} as class, with dependencies on standard libraries only.
 It generates random numbers using functions in the built-in \texttt{<random>} class.
-It includes Gaussian white noise, Gaussian colored noise (Orstein-Uhlenbeck), and two versions of non-Gaussian non-white noise.
-One where $\tau$ and $\langle\eta^2\rangle$ \emph{depend} on $q$ (as in Eqs. \ref{eq:2nd} and \ref{eq:tauDiv}) and a normalized version where this effect has been compensated to the first order, sufficiently far away from $q=5/3$ (as shown as black dots in figure \ref{fig:effective}) This battery of functions would allow for modeling a wide variety of scenarios and be suitable for many applications, some of which are detailed in the last section of this communication.
-By default, the software uses the Mersenne-Twister generator \cite{mersenne} which provides a very long ($2^{19937} - 1$) pseudo-random number cycle.
+The generator provides functions for Gaussian white noise, Gaussian colored noise (Orstein-Uhlenbeck), and two versions of non-Gaussian non-white noise.
+One where $\tau$ and $\langle\eta^2\rangle$ \emph{depend} on $q$ (as in Eqs. \ref{eq:2nd} and \ref{eq:tauDiv}) and a normalized version where this effect has been counterbalanced to the first order, sufficiently far away from $q=5/3$ (as shown as black dots in figure \ref{fig:effective}).
+This batch of functions would facilitate modeling a wide variety of scenarios and is suitable for many applications, some of which are detailed in the last section of this paper.
+By default, the tool uses the Mersenne-Twister generator \cite{mersenne} which provides a very long ($2^{19937} - 1$) pseudo-random number cycle.
 Hence it is advised to seed the generator \emph{only once} to avoid spurious correlations.